 Eldest son Alexander McKenzie Snr arrived with 4 children and was also allocated to T. Thompson in Wollongong.

 The list does not indicate where Alexander McKenzie Jnr nor Neil were allocated – however as each of their first Australian born children were born in the Illawarra in 1839, perhaps they were also allocated to the Illawarra.
-Also there are details for Alexander Jnr at Springhill, ie death of family members in the 1840’s.
+Donald MacKenzie in his “Over the Sea from Skye” stated that Alexander Jnr had also gone to T Thompson’s in 1837 and that Neil had gone to T J Hughes of MacQuarie Rivulet in the Illawarra.Also there are details for Alexander Jnr at Springhill, ie death of family members in the 1840’s.

 Angus and Mary McKenzie also had at least one daughter, Mary, who had married Donald McKinnon in Scotland and that they had also sailed on the William Nicol in 1837.
-The above-mentioned passenger list gives two Donald McKinnon’s on the Isle of Skye – one arriving with one child, the other arriving with three children.
-Further that Donald McKinnon had a brother Neil McKinnon who may have emigrated to Australia at the same time.
+It seems that Donald McKinnon’s sister Flora was the first wife of Alexander McKenzie Snr who perished during childbirth of triplets in the Great Australian Bight in 1837.
+Further, it has been suggested that Donald McKinnon had a brother who may have emigrated to Australia at the same time.

 It must have been quite a voyage which took its toll on the passengers’ health, especially the children – refer UK Archives for William Nicols 1837.